-I bought my first camera when I was 18, a Canon 350D with kit lens at roughly US$1000.
+I bought my first camera when I was 18.
+It was a Canon 350D with kit lens that cost roughly 1000USD.
 I paid for it myself.

-These days, a second hand entry-level DSLR goes for less than US$500.
-New sets of slightly older models are rather affordable too.
-I believe someone new to photography doesn't need the latest model on the market (but of course you're welcome to it if you can afford it), and I think this sum is rather manageable.
-(If I saved the 50 cents of allowance I had each day from primary school, it would only take me about 3 years.
-If doesn't take a lifetime and isn't something so pertinent I can't live without, it's manageable in my opinion.)
+Fast forward a few years, these days, a second hand entry-level DSLR goes for less than US$500.
+Sets of older, but very usable models are even more affordable.
+For someone new to photography, the latest models of cameras aren't a necessity in my opinion, so I think this sum is rather manageable.
+(For example, if I saved the 50 cents of allowance I had each day from primary school, it would only take me about 3 years.
+And since it's not something pertinent to my survival, I think that's pretty okay.)

-For students, with the popularity of photography, I want to believe that most parents would be pretty happy to purchase a new camera for their child in return for good grades or behavior so there's that.
-But if they won't, a couple weeks of part-timing through summer break should work too.
-Just don't splurge on parties, clothes, alcohol and all the stuff that suck cash away.
-At the end of the day, it's really down to how much we want something and if we're willing to work for it.
+As for students, with the popularity of photography, I want to believe that most parents would be happy to purchase a new camera for their child in return for good grades and/or behavior.
+If they won't, a few weeks of part-time through summer break should do it too.
+Just don't splurge on parties, clothes, coffee, alcohol and all the stuff that suck cash away.
+At the end of the day, it really boils down to how much we want something and if we're willing to work for it.

-I find it pretty cool to think about how I could work to get something I want for myself, and I'm sure you'll treasure your camera even more if it's bought with your own hard-earned money.
+I also find it pretty cool to think about how I could work to get something I want for myself.
+The process of it is like a dedication and you'll treasure it so much more when you've bought it with your hard-earned money.

 |Days of Our Lives|